-I also pray this prayer for other people by inserting their names but before doing this, cover yourself with God’s protection and light (see Rom.
+I also pray this prayer for other people by inserting their names.
+But before praying this prayer, cover yourself with God’s protection and light (see Rom.
 13:12).
 I would also recommend praying this prayer each time you want to heal issues in your life.
 Additionally, healing issues in our subconscious and conscious minds permanently is accomplished by often praying through the following nine core prayer focuses.

 Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness/Trust, Meekness/Humility, and Self-Control

 These nine core prayer focuses are the fruit of the Spirit characteristics from Galatians 5:22-23.
 Each prayer focus contains a list of wrong behaviors, unhealthy beliefs and lies, positive right behaviors, and truth statements.
-These prayers help us to transform the lies we believe with the truth and the wrong, sinful behaviors with right behaviors.
+These focuses help us transform the lies we believe with the truth and wrong (sinful) behaviors with right behaviors.

-The Apostle Paul wrote to the Romans that they were to be transformed by the renewing of their minds by the truths in God’s Word so they can know the will of God (12:2).
+The Apostle Paul wrote to the Romans that they were to transform through the renewing of their minds by the truths in God’s Word so they can know the will of God (12:2).
 And in Philippians in 2:12b-13 he said, “…work out your own salvation with fear and trembling, 13) for it is God who works in you, both to will and to work for His good pleasure.”
-Yes, our salvation is by grace and not by works, and it is the gift of God, yet there is much work to be done to transform our minds (wrong thinking and unhealthy beliefs) and to submit our wills to the Will of God.
-Once we believe and receive the gift of salvation, now we have to get into the Word of God and transform our wrong thinking with the truth.
-As we do this, the fruit of the Spirit will be more evident in our lives.
-But Satan wants us to remain defeated through wrong beliefs and holding onto offenses.
-Therefore, mental strongholds often protect offenses and wrong beliefs.
-These strongholds then keep the fruit of the Spirit captive so that love, joy, peace, patience, kindness, goodness, gentleness (humility), faithfulness (trust), and self-control cannot operate in us or flow out of us to others.
+Yes, our salvation is by grace and not by works, and is the gift of God, yet, much work is to be done to transform wrong thinking and unhealthy beliefs.
+Once we believe and receive the gift of salvation, we now have to get into the Word of God and transform our wrong thinking with the truth.
+But Satan wants us to stay defeated through wrong beliefs and holding onto offenses.
+Often our wrong beliefs are protected by mental strongholds, which prevent them from being transformed.
+These strongholds also prevent love, joy, peace, patience, kindness, goodness, gentleness (humility), faithfulness (trust), and self-control from operating in us or flowing out of us to others.
 Chapter 3 helps us understand strongholds and the many kinds of strongholds.